- Reference # A.7.2122008

 Summary

-The construction of Rookwood Weir on the Fitzroy River is expected to deliver up to 72,000ML of water, with approximately half of this allocated to agricultural use.
-The new water supplies are in addition to the existing water storages at the Fitzroy River Barrage and Eden Bann Weir, as well as allocations of unsupplemented water.
-However, the system is complex because of three separate water ownership structures (Queensland Government, Sunwater and Rockhampton Regional Council), little transparency about how private water sales can be effected, and no formal or informal networks among irrigators to advance their interests.
+The construction of Rookwood Weir on the Fitzroy River is expected to deliver up to 72,000 ML of water, with approximately half allocated to agricultural use.
+These new water supplies are in addition to existing storages at the Fitzroy River Barrage and Eden Bann Weir, as well as allocations of supplemented water.
+However, the system is complex due to three separate water ownership structures – Queensland Government, Sunwater, and Rockhampton Regional Council – with limited transparency around private water sales and no formal or informal networks among irrigators to advance their interests.

 Expected outcomes